apache/beam/playground/terraform/README.md

 **Description:** * *What is Docker and how to use it* *

 ***Google Cloud preparation steps:***
-When you create a new project, you must add a service account with a JSON key and a bucket according instructions above.
+When you create a new project, you must add a service account with a JSON key and a bucket according to the instructions above.
 Also, according to the instructions, configure the roles for the service account:
    - App Engine Admin
    - App Engine Creator
    - Artifact Registry Administrator